alladi47/2020Spring-GDP-II-Projects/README.md

 ## Please follow the below steps to have your project uploaded to this repository by MS-ACS office.

 ### Step-1:
-Please include your final project presentation in your project repository.
+Include your final project presentation in your project repository.

 ### Step-2:
 Fill and submit the Google form by clicking on link below.